 Consider your credit age as you pay off debt on your credit accounts.
 Let’s say that your oldest piece of debt is a credit card with a $1,000 balance.
 After you pay that credit card off, don’t close it.
 If you do, your credit age will be shortened to the next active account on your credit report.

-When you rent a house, apply for a credit card, or seek financing for a big purchase (like an auto loan), your potential lender or creditor checks your credit report.
+When you rent a house, apply for a credit card, or seek financing for a big purchase (like Auto loans), your potential lender or creditor checks your credit report.
 Those checks are known as hard inquires into your credit.

 When a potential lender or creditor sees several hard inquires from multiple loan applications on your credit report (mainly if they occur very close to one another), they may interpret the activity as a sign that you are in financial trouble.
 So, when you are planning on a big purchase or considering a loan, it’s best to not apply for any other loans or credit cards immediately before.